nmosto/kit-streamlit-heroku/README.md

-# kit-streamlit-heroku
+# Kick-Into-Traction

-This is my streamlit-heroku deployment of my project called kick-into-traction.
+This is the heroku deployment of Kick-Into-traction (KIT).
+For modelling repository please check: https://github.com/nmosto/kick-into-traction

-Kick-into-traction (KIT) is a web app that makes recommendations to users of Kickstarter's crowdsourcing platform on how to improve the likelihood of a campaign's success by optimizing features related to the low level structural aspects of images.
+Kick-Into-traction (KIT) is a web app that makes recommendations to users of Kickstarter's crowdsourcing platform on how to improve the likelihood of a campaign's success by optimizing features related to the images of a campaign.

 KIT has analyzed tens of thousands of Kickstarter campaigns to try and uncover what image features differentiate successful campaigs from the unsuccessful ones.